Unit rationale, description and aim

 Assessment task 1: Clinical Practice Portfolio

-Requires students to complete up to 30 hours of clinical experience, submit a portfolio documenting and reflecting on their experiences during the clinical observation placement and participate in an on campus debriefing session (tutorial) related to the clinical experience.
+Requires students to complete allocated hours (range 15-30 hours) of clinical experience, submit a portfolio documenting and reflecting on their experiences during the clinical observation placement and participate in an on-campus pre-briefing session (1 hour) and debriefing session (tutorial) related to the clinical experience.

 Hurdle